 Taken from SENDirect website

 The current Short Break offer in Kingston and Richmond

-We recently consulted with parents, carers, children, young people and providers to provide a review of the Short Breaks statement.
-We hope to publish the updated statement in July 2019.
+We recently consulted with parents, carers, children, young people and providers to provide a review of the Short Breaks statement which you can read below.

 Aiming High Short Breaks